zb15/NetVizCorpy/README.md

 And the function that visualising the network from "final_df" dataframe (visualise_b2b_network()).

-The materials and methods in this repository support researchers and industry professionals to explore the sometimes over complicated corporate group structures in a user friendly interface as percieved by the public.
+The materials and methods in this repository support researchers and industry professionals to explore the sometimes over complicated corporate group structures in a user friendly interface as perceived by the public.

 MIT Licence